 2. Processing New and Positive Experiences (Pringle, 2015), and

 This phased approach moves the participant gently and with control through the bottom-up and then the top-down process.
 This takes time and repetition of lived experiences.
-However, the process can be startlingly rapid when using Complex Trauma Focused Adventure Therapy.
+However, the process can be startlingly rapid when using Adventure Therapy for Complex Trauma.

 DOMAIN OF EXPERIENCE

-The sophistication of the 4x4=4 model of complex trauma focused Adventure Therapy is through the phased treatment, following current neurological based bottom-up and top-down practices while also simultaneously harnessing four domains of adventure experience (Pryor, Carpenter, & Townsend, 2005):
+The sophistication of the 4x5=4 model of Adventure Therapy for Complex Trauma is through the phased treatment, following current neurological based bottom-up and top-down practices while also simultaneously harnessing five domains of adventure experience (Pryor, Carpenter, & Townsend, 2005):